-21. Once the hearing date has been decided, everyone will be treated equally if they request a deferral.
+20. Once the hearing date has been decided, it will not normally be changed but everyone will be treated equally if they request a deferral.
 If a deferral is agreed, all representors and any others with a known interest in the matter will be informed.